StardustDL/coxbuild/docs/configuration.md

 coxbuild -c a=1 -c b=2
 ```

-Since many settings provider is inherited from `ConfigurationAccessor`, then many configuration entries have a fallback (with prefix `coxbuild:`) in environment variables.
+Coxbuild will read configuration entries defined in environment variables (with prefix `coxbuild:`).
 For example `project:src` has fallback environment variable `coxbuild:project:src`.

+Coxbuild will also read configuration in `coxbuild.y[a]ml` or `buildcox.json` in the current directory.
+Nested dictionary will be set as sub-section.

 ## Project Settings